Picovoice/rhino/binding/web/README.md

 ### Public Directory

 This method fetches the context model file from the public directory and feeds it to Porcupine.
-Copy the binary context model file (`.rhn`) into the public directory and then define a `rhinoContext` object, in which the `rhnPath` property is set to the path to the context model file.
+Copy the binary context model file (`.rhn`) into the public directory and then define a `RhinoContext` object, in which the `rhnPath` property is set to the path to the context model file.

 ```typescript